software-atelier/issue-tracking-sync/README.md

 `ch.loewenfels.issuetrackingsync.executor.fields.HtmlToWikiFieldMapper` is useful for rich text fields which allow for markup in JIRA, and/or HTML in RTC (eg. RTC 'description').

-`ch.loewenfels.issuetrackingsync.executor.fields.CompoundStringFieldMapper` can be used to map multiple text fields onto a single text field, and split it back.
+`ch.loewenfels.issuetrackingsync.executor.fields.CompoundStringFieldMapper` extends `HtmlToWikiFieldMapper` and can be used to map multiple text fields onto a single text field, and split it back.
 This mapper expects `associations` for each field definition except one (which will hold "the rest")

 To merge multiple fields:
 ```json